The Crown series one has entered Netflix global top 10, streamer reveals

 The first series of The Crown has entered the Netflix global top 10 for the week of September 5-11, it has been revealed.

-The series landed in seventh position with nearly 17.6 million hours viewed globally.
+The series landed in seventh position for TV shows in the English language, with nearly 17.6 million hours viewed globally.

 The weekly post stated: “HRH Queen Elizabeth II was in the hearts and minds of viewers.